styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 ## Overview

-The VIP List mod includes a chat feature that allows players to send encrypted messages to each other.
-The chat system uses:
+The VIP List mod includes a chat feature that allows players to send messages to each other.
+The chat system includes:
+- **Private Chat**: Encrypted one-on-one messages between players
+- **All Chat**: Public channel for community-wide messaging
-- **End-to-end encryption** for message privacy
+- **End-to-end encryption** for private message privacy
 - **Username encryption** for additional privacy protection
 - **Read status encryption** for message read status privacy
 - **Username hashing** for secure Firebase paths
-- **Event-driven updates** for real-time message delivery
 - **Chat requests and privileges** for access control
 - **Message filtering** to control who can message you
 - **Replay link support** for sharing board configurations
+- **Tab-based interface** for managing multiple conversations

 The Firebase Realtime Database is already configured and ready to use.
 You just need to enable the chat feature in Mod Settings.